 Case size: 48 millimetres Material: stainless steel Movement type: mechanical hand-wind

 Ziiiro: Best modern pocket watch

-While most people buy pocket watches because they convey a certain sense of tradition and heritage, it’s possible to buy great modern pocket watches for men too.
+While most people buy pocket watches because they convey a certain sense of tradition and heritage, it’s possible to buy great modern pocket watches too.